deanrad/omnibus-rxjs/README.md

 - Preserve readability of operator code: `concatMap` => `listenQueueing`
 - Type `pipe()` and `import ... from 'rxjs/operators'` less

 You can start with Omnibus with no RxJS logic at all - just handlers returning Promises.
-Then as you require capabilities that Observables offer—like cancelation— you can change what those handlers return. _Leaving the rest of your app unchanged!_
+Then as you require capabilities that Observables offer—like cancelation— you can change what those handlers return. _Leaving the rest of your app unchanged!_ No `async/await` is required.
+And you need not mix several types of async code like: middlewares, async/await, Promise chaining and framework-specific APIs.
+Just use events and listeners.

 In short - the kinds of upgrades one must do in web development, such as migrating code from uncancelable to cancelable, from REST endpoint to Web Socket, are made easy with Omnibus.
 And the UX can be made tight and responsive against any downstream behavior because of its modular, decoupled nature.